luigifab/awf/README.md

 ## Copyright and Credits

-A widget factory is provided under the terms of the GNU GPLv3 license.
+This program is provided under the terms of the GNU GPLv3 license.

-* Created by Valère Monseur (valere dot monseur at ymail dot com)
+* Updated by Fabrice Creuzot (luigifab)
-* Updated by Fabrice Creuzot (code hat luigifab dot fr)
+* Created by Valère Monseur (valr)
 * Thanks to Ottoman Kent (for testing in ubuntu and bug report)
 * Thanks to Dwight Engen (for rpm specification file: awf.spec.in)
-* Thanks to Josef Radinger (for sorted menus, text in progress bars, treeviews with(out) scrollbars)
+* Thanks to Josef Radinger (for sorted menus, text in progress bars, treeviews with scrollbars)